jckuri/TechConfRegistrationWebsite/README.md

 Student provides a README that includes a monthly cost analysis of the project detailing each resource’s cost

+This is my second submission.
+So, I corrected my previous mistakes:
+- I missed providing the cost for Sendgrid - Sending mail.
+- Cost analysis is done on Testing/Development level environment.
+Such environment will not be responsive & also will not withstand much load etc., Hence it is always recommended to use production level environment for deployment.

+#### My previous analysis:

 | RESOURCE TYPE                        | RESOURCE NAME             | TIER                                        | MONTHLY COST |
 |--------------------------------------|---------------------------|---------------------------------------------|--------------|
 | Function App                         | jckuriproject3functionapp | Consumption                                 | $0           |